Two-dimensional quantum antiferromagnets: Valence-bond crystals

 \subsection{Valence Bond Solids}

-The VBS wave-function was introduced by Affleck, Kennedy, Lieb and Tasaki (AKLT).\cite{aklt87,aklt88} It can be constructed whenever the spin $S$ on a site is a multiple of one half the coordination number $z$: $2S=0$ mod $z$.
+The VBS wave function was introduced by Affleck, Kennedy, Lieb and Tasaki (AKLT).\cite{aklt87,aklt88} It can be constructed whenever the spin $S$ on a site is a multiple of one half the coordination number $z$: $2S=0$ mod $z$.
 Let us consider the simplest case $2S=z$.
 In that case the local spin $S$ can be seen as the symmetric combination of $2S$ (fictitious) spin-$\frac{1}{2}$.
 Now on each bond of the lattice one can make a singlet between two fictitious spins-$\frac{1}{2}$.
 Such a product of singlets does not belong to the physical Hilbert space of the original spin-$S$ model but to a much larger space.
-The VBS wave-function is defined as the projection of the singlet-product state onto the physical space.
-This projection amounts to symmetrize (for all lattice sites) the wave-function with respect to the fictitious spins to force them into a physical spin-$S$ state.
+The VBS wave function is defined as the projection of the singlet-product state onto the physical space.
+This projection amounts to symmetrize (for all lattice sites) the wave function with respect to the fictitious spins to force them into a physical spin-$S$ state.
 A VBS can be viewed as an {\em explicit VBC of the fictitious spins}.
-Simple Hamiltonians with short ranged and $SU(2)$-symmetric interactions for which the VBS is an exact ground-state can be constructed (sum of projectors\cite{aklt87,aklt88}).
-By construction the VBS wave-function is a spin singlet and {\em breaks no lattice symmetry}.
-By extension we may say that a system is in a VBS {\em phase} if its ground-state can be adiabatically transformed into the VBS wave-function without crossing a phase transition.
-As the VBC, models in the VBS phase have a gap to all excitations\footnote{This may however not always be true when the coordination number of the lattice is large.\cite{aklt87} In such cases the VBS wave-function is still a spin singlet but has long-ranged spin-spin correlations.
-We do not consider such cases here.} but their wave-functions are slightly more complex and their order parameter is non-local.
-The order of VBS is associated to long-ranged singlet-singlet correlations in the {\em fictitious spins}.
+Simple Hamiltonians with short-range and $SU(2)$-symmetric interactions for which the VBS is an exact ground state can be constructed (sum of projectors\cite{aklt87,aklt88}).
+By construction the VBS wave function is a spin singlet and {\em breaks no lattice symmetry}.
+By extension we may say that a system is in a VBS {\em phase} if its ground state can be adiabatically transformed into the VBS wave function without crossing a phase transition.
+As the VBC, models in the VBS phase have a gap to all excitations\footnote{This may however not always be true when the coordination number of the lattice is large.\cite{aklt87} In such cases the VBS wave function is still a spin singlet but has long-range spin-spin correlations.
+We do not consider such cases here.} but their wave functions are slightly more complex and their order parameter is non-local.
+The order of VBS is associated to long-range singlet-singlet correlations in the {\em fictitious spins}.
 Expressing such observable in terms of the physical spins leads to a non-local quantity called {\em string order parameter}.\cite{nr89,kt92} Contrary to explicit VBC, VBS have fractionalized degrees of freedom at the edges of the system with open boundary conditions.
 These are simply associated to the unpaired fictitious spins.
 To our knowledge these properties have not been explored in quantum 2D systems.